- When to mention Microsoft Office skills on your resume

 Struggling to get interviews?

-When to include Microsoft Office skills on a resume
+When to mention Microsoft Office skills on your resume

-List of 100+ Microsoft Office skills for your resume
+100+ useful Microsoft Office skills for your resume

 Here’s a list of some of the most common Office applications and relevant skills to include on your resume: